reutdayan/Arkanoid-Game/README.md

 # Arkanoid Game
-a block breaker game in JAVA.
+A block breaker game in JAVA.

 ## How to Play?
 Control the paddle by keyboard - do not let the balls escape!